-WHERE TO EAT: GREATER PALM SPRINGS WEEKEND GETAWAY GUIDE
+WHERE TO EAT DURING YOUR PALM SPRINGS WEEKEND GETAWAY:

 Cafe at Shields Date Garden – Indio, CA

 One must make a stop at Shields for breakfast at their cafe or to visit their store to share a date shake and bring home some date cookies.
 Our faves at the cafe?
 Bacon wrapped dates, date burger, and I can’t even remember everything else we ordered but you can’t go wrong.
 I would suggest dining al fresco when the weather is nice and go on a walking tour of their biblical garden that winds around the 17-acre date farm.
 It is a free tour if you dined or bought something at the store.

 Check out more pictures and our dining experience at Shields Date Garden and Cafe.

 Old Town Coffee Company – La Quinta, CA

 Make a stop at Old Town La Quinta.
-A quaint outdoor shopping and dining village and grab coffee or some pastry (I’m still eyeing the pistachio muffin, LOL) at Old Town Coffee Company.
+A quaint outdoor shopping and dining village and grab a coffee or some pastry (I’m still eyeing the pistachio muffin, LOL) at Old Town Coffee Company.
 The Canadian bacon on a bagel was really good.
 Then walk around to see the other stores before you head out to your next destination.

 THINGS TO DO IN PALM SPRINGS (GREATER PALM SPRINGS AREA)

 Watch a Sunday Polo Game – Empire Polo Club, Indio, CA

 The Empire Polo Club where the Coachella Festival and the Stagecoach Festival are both held every year is actually home to polo games (thus the name) every Sundays running from January to April.
-Tailgaters are welcome but food and beverage is also available for purchase.
+Tailgaters are welcome but food and beverage are also available for purchase.
 If you’ve never watched one, do so when you’re visiting the greater Palm Springs area.